Frequently Asked Questions

 Each session is 45 minutes long.
 Individual sessions are $150 per hour.
 Therapy costs are an investment in your physical and mental health, and investing in this now will help you reap benefits that last long beyond your sessions.

 3. Do you take insurance?

 I do not.
 This is due to a number of factors.
 If I accepted insurance, the following statements would be true:

 I would have to diagnose you to get reimbursed.
-That means you could not see a therapist for anxious or depressed symptoms that interfere with your life but don't meet the clinical level for diagnosis.
-You could not see a therapist for grief, or for trouble adjusting to changed life circumstances.
-I do not believe that human resources employees in a distant office who have never met you (and have no mental health training) should be able to tell you what you can seek therapy for.
+That means you could not see a therapist for anxious or depressed symptoms, or grieving, that interfere with your life but don't meet the clinical level for diagnosis.
+You could not see a therapist simply for trouble adjusting to changed life circumstances or a desire to improve certain areas of your life.

 Your records would not be protected.
 At any time, a claims specialist at your insurance company could audit your records and see everything you and your therapist have discussed.
 They could then deny claims based on that information.

-Your treatment plan would be completely dictated by the insurer.
-That same claims specialist, with no mental health expertise, could tell you and your therapist how to work together.
+Your treatment plan would be dictated by the insurer, who would have the power tell you and your therapist how to work together.
 You and your therapist would not be able to determine the best treatment plan for you. and your insurance company would be in charge of your care.

-Insurance companies often limit the number of sessions they will cover, regardless of the therapist's and client's wishes.
+Insurance companies often limit the number of sessions they will cover, regardless of the therapist's recommendation or the client's wishes.

 I wish that our health care system were better set up to accommodate clients' needs, but the current reality is that it is not.
 Because of that, I prioritize your care over the convenience of accepting insurance.